crate/crate-tutorials/docs/create-sharded-table.rst

     )
     CLUSTERED INTO 4 SHARDS

 By default, ingested data is distributed evenly across all available shards.
-In many cases you don't have to worry about specifying any sharding key or routing column.
+Altough you can influence that distribution by specifying a routing column, in many cases it is best to keep the default settings.

 Partitioning
 ============

-CrateDB also supports splitting up data across another dimension with partitioning.
+CrateDB also supports splitting up data across another dimension with :ref:`partitioning <reference:partitioned-tables>`.
 You can think of a partition as a set of shards.
 For each partition the number of shards defined by ``CLUSTERED INTO x SHARDS`` are created, when a first row with a specific ``partition key`` is inserted.

 In the following example - which represents a very simple time-series use-case
 - we added another column ``part`` which automatically generates the current